all-in-one-of/snippets/HOU_DOP_FLIP.md

 - SOP `Collision Source` -  interpolate deforming geometry, calculate point velocities, and create VDB.
 Usually used in conjunction with a Static Object DOP.

-# Sourcing

-- SOP `FLIP Source` (for Volume Source DOP)- converts its input geometry into a volume that can be used to control simulations.
-For instance, the generated volume can be used to inject liquid into a FLIP simulation or act as a sink in a smoke simulation.
-- SOP `Points From Volume` (for source volume  DOP) // source from points (change[Initial Data] input to *particle field*)
-- SOP `Oceane Source` (for flip object  DOP) (particles(points)+volume for: sop path and surface volume) //  (change [Initial Data] input to *narrow band*) Fluid Tank ?